British Aerospace Sea Harrier: Indian Navy

 In 2006, the Indian Navy expressed interest in acquiring up to eight of the Royal Navy's recently retired Sea Harrier FA2s in order to maintain their operational Sea Harrier fleet.
 Neither the Sea Harrier FA2's Blue Vixen radar, the radar warning receiver or AMRAAM capability would have been included; certain US software would also be uninstalled prior to shipment.
 By October 2006, reports emerged that the deal had not materialised due to the cost of airframe refurbishment.

-In 2006, the Indian Navy started upgrading up to 15 Sea Harriers, installing the Elta EL/M-2032 radar and the Rafael 'Derby' medium-range air-to-air BVR missile.
+In 2006, the Indian Navy started upgrading up to 15 Sea Harriers, installing the EL/M-2032 radar and the Rafael Derby medium-range air-to-air BVR missile.
 This enabled the Sea Harrier to remain in Indian service beyond 2012.
 By 2009, crashes had reduced India's fleet to 12 (from original 30).

 India purchased the deactivated Russian aircraft carrier Admiral Gorshkov in 2004.
 After refurbishment and trials, the ship was formally inducted into the Indian Navy as INS Vikramaditya in June 2014.
 Sea Harriers operated from INS Viraat for the last time on 6 March 2016.